dakrone/clojure-opennlp/README.markdown

 <b>Note: Treebank parsing is very memory intensive, make sure your JVM has
-a sufficient amount of memory available (using something like -Xmx1024m) or you will run out of RAM when using a treebank parser.</b>
+a sufficient amount of memory available (using something like -Xmx1024m) or you will run out of heap space when using a treebank parser.</b>

 Treebank parsing gets its own section due to how complex it is.
 One difference is in creating a treebank-parser, a map of options is allowed.